23 August 2024

 One of my clients is actively dying.
 We met today for only a half hour, and during that half hour, we focused on a lesson that is fundamental to spirituality and maintaining one's focus on God, even in the presence of terrible pain and weakness.
 I learned it from my own Director and try to pass it on to those I work with.
 It's a "simple" lesson with far reaching consequences, and yet, it is not one that is easy to do!
 I am hoping I can share here, what it is and something of why it is so important.
 The lesson is this.
 When you are speaking of what you feel -- especially if the feelings are multiple or antithetical, or when you are speaking of what is true and what you feel, please do NOT use the word BUT to link the clauses.
 Use AND instead!
 Let me give you an example.

-It begins with a relatively positive statement: "I had a great idea today!" and then the person says something like, "BUT I am afraid I don't have the expertise to carry it out!"
+It begins with a relatively positive statement: "I had a great idea today!" and then, all-too-often, the person says something like, "BUT I am afraid I don't have the expertise to carry it out!"
 Suddenly the excitement of the first statement is quenched with the second more negative or critical statement.
 If BUT were replaced with AND, this would not happen.
-Today my client said, [[ I feel so sick and weak!
+Today Marsha said, [[ I feel so sick and weak!
 I am not capable of being myself.]]
 I asked her then to tell me who she is.
 I suggested she imagine doing a school assignment and write 4 or 5 sentences affirming who she is.
 We tried it together and her first sentence was, "I live within the presence of God."
 She then followed this immediately with, "BUT I don't find any comfort in this!"
-We talked about what she was experiencing, of course, and then I brought her back to her first sentence and how she had followed it up; I pointed out the BUT at the middle of the construction.
+We talked about what she was experiencing, of course, and then I brought her back to her first sentence and how she had followed it up; I pointed out the BUT in the middle of the construction.
 I asked her to replace it with AND.

-In fact, holding both truths together with AND, does a lot more than this.
-It allows one to focus on the truth that one lives in the presence of God even when one is finding no apparent comfort in that.
-In turn, as one continues to pay attention to the fact that one dwells in the presence of God even though there are negative feelings at the same time, it allows one to find comfort precisely where there was none present before!
-One will gradually feel stronger when one substitutes AND for BUT in such constructions.
-My client then moved on to make several other statements of identity. [[[I am beloved of God.]] [[ I am a disciple of Christ,]] [[I am a loving mother and grandmother,]] and finally, [[I am an IHM Associate.]]
+Marsha then moved on to make several other statements of identity. [[[I am beloved of God.]] [[ I am a disciple of Christ,]] [[I am a loving mother and grandmother,]] and finally, [[I am an IHM Associate.]]
 She looked at each of these and, more and more securely, began to hold everything together with AND: "I am a disciple of Christ and I feel incredibly weak!"
-"I am a loving mother and grandmother AND it is so hard to die!"
-"I am an IHM associate AND . . ."]] (at this point she found there was no BUT waiting to detract from the first half of the sentence, no critical voice telling her she was incapable or doing it wrong, etc.).
+"I am a loving mother and grandmother AND it is so hard to die [and leave them without me]!"
+"I am an IHM associate AND . . ."]] (at this point Marsha found there was no BUT waiting to detract from the first half of the sentence, no critical voice telling her she was incapable or doing it wrong, etc.).
 She felt only gratitude, not least because she was coming to see she didn't need to lose a sense of identity in dying into the presence of God.
-Being honest about what one feels is not a betrayal of one's faith.
+Being completely honest about what one feels is not a betrayal of one's faith.
 It helps demonstrate how strong that faith is.
-It is the kind of statement Jesus made from the cross when he cried out "My God, my God, why have you forsaken me?"
-Faith is held together with the sense of abject aloneness and abandonment; Jesus still calls upon his God.
+Marsha knew this, but as she approached death, it was harder to hang onto!
+Expressing such complete honesty results in the kind of statement Jesus made from the cross when he cried out "My God, my God, why have you forsaken me?"
+Faith is held together with the sense of abject aloneness and abandonment; Jesus still calls upon his God in faith.

 Used with Permission.